ingageco/capacitor-site/pages/docs/android/index.md

 # Capacitor Android Documentation

-<p class="intro">Capacitor features a native Android runtime that enables developers to communicate between JavaScript and Native Java for Android code.</p>
+Capacitor features a native Android runtime that enables developers to communicate between JavaScript and Native Java for Android code.

-<p class="intro">Capacitor Android apps are configured and managed through Android Studio (generally).</p>

-<p class="intro">Follow these guides for more information on each topic:</p>
+Capacitor Android apps are configured and managed through Android Studio (generally).
+Follow these guides for more information on each topic:

 ## Getting Started